 A: As of January 15th, 2018 we can no longer give the written test for the learners permit!!
-The state notified every driving school in the state in late December and informed us that were not longer going to allow the third party school to administer the permit test!
+The state notified every driving school in the state in late December and informed us that they were no longer going to allow the third party schools to administer the permit test!

 We will still be able to give the road test (the skills test) to students that have completed the 30 hours of class at least 6 hours behind the wheel.
-The state has also changed a rule on this…we can’t give the test until the person taking the test is at least 15.75 years of age.
-They must be within 90 days of turning 16 or older!
+The state has also changed a rule on this…we can’t give the test until the person taking the test is at least 15.5 years of age, and they must have held a learners permit for at least 180 days.

 Q: CAN A 15 YEAR OLD TAKE THE ROAD TEST FOR THEIR LICENSE?

-A: Yes, as long as they are at least 15.75 years old when they take the test.
+A: Yes, as long as they are at least 15.5 years old AND have held a permit for at least 180 days when they take the test.
 They will NOT be able to get their license any sooner, but upon passing the test, and turning 16, they can use the certificate from us to get their license (they also have to have had their permit for at least six months)